codedownio/sandwich/sandwich-site/docs/node_options.md

 -- | A version of 'before' that has a lower visibility threshold myBefore = before' (defaultNodeOptions { nodeOptionsVisibilityThreshold = 50 })
 ```

+## Folder creation

+By default, every node in the test tree will get an associated folder in the [on-disk results](/docs#on-disk-results).